Sacred Heart High School (East Grand Forks, Minnesota): Sports

+School development program

 Recognizing the need for a systematic, long-range program of planning to insure the development and future of Sacred Heart Schools, Father Jerry Rogers started the school’s Development Program in 1982.
 It is involved in the raising of funds, endowment oversight, scholarship growth, recruitment and public relations.
 The present director is Michelle Kraft.
 Past directors include Rob Horken, Eleanor Ogaard, and Amy Kliniske.
 The Development Office is responsible for various fundraising activities such as the Rake-a-thon; Calendar Raffle; Scrip; Annual Drives with the parish, business, and alumni; and the Spring Fling.
 The Spring Fling has grown in size the past few years doubling to recent totals of $100,000.
 A new project has been the school’s golf scramble in early September raising $20,000 with over one hundred participants.
 Development is more than fundraising as its purpose is to grow an understanding of what Catholic education is and support for within the community.
 The high school has recently had an increase in foreign exchange students and a large number of Korean students.
 The high school also added in recent years baseball and softball for grades seven through twelve.

 Other improvements to the school include a complete automation of the library and updating the computer labs as well as staff computers.
 The elementary school has incorporated a new technology program.
 In 2009, the school started a new parents association called “Parents Getting Involved” (PGI).
 The purpose of PGI is to assist the Development program with its various activities as well as building support for the teachers and staff.

 The school's preschool program has grown greatly first starting at a four-year-old program (Little Saints) starting in 1993 then adding a three-year-old program (Little Angels) later.
 Its enrollment has doubled and then doubled again with current waiting lists.
 The program is licensed by the State of Minnesota.
 Daycare was added to the school program in 1999 with the new building.
 This program is also licensed by the State and has been in demand with a long waiting list.